nmatavka/Hermes-Paige/DOCS/PaigeManual-1to17.md

 When OpenPaige text is "scrolled," a pair of long integers inside the `pg_ref` is increased or decreased which defines the extra distance, in pixels, that OpenPaige should draw its text relative to the top-left of the window.

 This is a critical point to consider for implementing other methods of scrolling: the contents of an OpenPaige document *never actually "move" by virtue of `pgScroll`, `pgSetScrollParams` or `pgSetScrollValues`*.
 Instead, only two long words within the `pg_ref` (one for vertical position and one for horizontal position) are changed.
-When the time comes to display text, OpenPaige temporarily subtracts these values from the top-left coordinates of each line to determine the target display coordinates; but the coordinates of the text lines themselves (internally to the `pg_ref`) remain unchanged and are always relative to the top-left of the window's origin regardless of scrolled position.
+When the time comes to display text, OpenPaige temporarily subtracts these values from the top-left coördinates of each line to determine the target display coördinates; but the coördinates of the text lines themselves (internally to the `pg_ref`) remain unchanged and are always relative to the top-left of the window's origin regardless of scrolled position.

-Similarly, when `pgDragSelect` is called (to detect which character(s) contain a mouse coordinate), OpenPaige does the same thing in reverse: it temporarily adds the scroll positions to mouse point to decide which character has been clicked, again no text really changes its position.
+Similarly, when `pgDragSelect` is called (to detect which character(s) contain a mouse coördinate), OpenPaige does the same thing in reverse: it temporarily adds the scroll positions to mouse point to decide which character has been clicked, again no text really changes its position.

 Considering this method, the following facts might prove useful when `pgScroll` needs to be bypassed altogether and/or if your programming framework requires a system of scrolling:

 - A `pg_ref` that is "scrolled" is simply a `pg_ref` whose vertical and horizontal "scroll position" fields are nonzero; at no time does text really "scroll."
-OpenPaige temporarily subtracts these scroll positions from the display coordinates of each line when it comes time to draw the text.
+OpenPaige temporarily subtracts these scroll positions from the display coördinates of each line when it comes time to draw the text.
 - The "scroll position" values can be obtained by calling `pgScrollPosition`.
 - The "scroll position" can be set directly by doing a `UseMemory(pg_ref)`, changing `Paige_rec_ptr -> scroll_position`, then `UnuseMemory(pg_ref)`.
 - The "scroll positions" are always positive, i.e. as the document scrolls from top to bottom or from left to right, the scroll positions increase proportionally by that many pixels.